simonmichael/hledger/hledger/doc/options.m4.md

 `-B --cost                    `
 : show amounts in their cost price's commodity

+`--pivot TAG
+: will transform the journal before any other processing by replacing the account name of every posting having the tag TAG with content VALUE by the  account name "TAG:VALUE".
+: The TAG will only match if it is a full-length match.
+The pivot will only happen if the TAG is on a posting, not if it is on the transaction.
+If the tag value is a multi:level:account:name the new account name will be "TAG:multi:level:account:name".

 ## Multiple files

 One may specify the `--file FILE` option multiple times.
 This is equivalent to